Governments must ensure ECB is not overburdened, Merkel says

-FRANKFURT (Reuters) - Euro zone governments must reform their economies and employ appropriate fiscal policies to ensure that the European Central Bank is not overburdened, German Chancellor Angela Merkel said on Thursday.
+FRANKFURT (Reuters) - Euro zone governments must reform their economies and use appropriate fiscal policies to ensure that the European Central Bank is not overburdened, German Chancellor Angela Merkel said on Thursday.

-Speaking at an event in Frankfurt, home to the ECB, Merkel said the central bank’s loose monetary policy was perceived differently across the currency bloc and that European economies should be moulded to show “more homogeneous competitiveness”.
+Speaking at an event in Frankfurt, home to the ECB, Merkel said the central bank’s loose monetary policy was perceived differently across the euro zone and that European economies should be moulded to show “more homogeneous competitiveness”.

 “This political task that we have is, of course, not to overburden monetary policy,” Merkel told the event hosted by the Frankfurter Allgemeine Zeitung.